invertase/react-native-firebase/pages/quick-start/ios-firebase-credentials.md

 The credential file can be generated from the Firebase [console](https://console.firebase.google.com/):

 - Select your Firebase project.
-- Go to the general project settings: 'Project settings' -> 'General'.
+- Go to the general project settings by clicking on the gear icon and then 'Project Settings'.
-- Add an iOS app to the project:
+- Under 'Your apps', click on iOS to add an iOS app to your Firebase project.
+If you already have an app added, click on 'Add app' first to add another one.

 ![Add an iOS app](https://prismic-io.s3.amazonaws.com/invertase%2Ffd23f086-ac13-4b31-8c08-8fc6a7c512f4_screenshot+2019-05-07+at+11.11.36.png)

-- Enter your application details & 'Register app':
+- Enter your application details then click on 'Register app':

 ![Register app](https://prismic-io.s3.amazonaws.com/invertase%2Fa5074801-2205-4812-99e2-a8b9ddebec74_screenshot+2019-05-07+at+11.12.48.png)

-- Download the config file:
+- Download the config file to your machine:

 ![Download file](https://prismic-io.s3.amazonaws.com/invertase%2Fb5967fd4-7620-4d6b-8c2e-d582a1f66f86_screenshot+2019-05-07+at+11.13.51.png)